THE IMPORTANCE OF BRAIN GAMES

 EXPLORE NEW SURROUNDS

 Explore new neighbourhoods and change your pace.
 Walk through a park or forest or walk along a lake.
+Allow your pet some free play and time off the lead to simply sniff and explore his surrounds.
 The smell of different surroundings will help mentally stimulate your dog.
 This also gives your pet something new to look forward to every time you go out.
 You’d be surprised at how much more tired dogs are after a walk that includes exploration & sensory enrichment (sniffing) rather than just walking a straight line.

 Take your dog for a ride in the car.
 The different sights and sounds that your pet is subjected to throughout the duration of the trip will make the ride interesting.